CharlBest/nean-stack-starter/README.md

 $ npm run dev
 ```

+## Why Heroku, GrapheneDB and Firebase for demo app hosting
+Its free ;)

 ## Procfile
 This file is [Heroku](https://www.heroku.com/) specific for hosting the [nean demo app](https://www.nean.io/).
 Delete it if your are not using Heroku